_edited.png)

 Wake Forest University has a significant resource for advanced scientific investigations into the promises of this revolution: the Nano and Quantum Technologies Laboratory.
 NanoteQ was born of the need to foster within our community, a deeper awareness and understanding of this world-wide re-alignment, its technologies and its impacts.
 Its purpose is create an ecosystem of innovation and discovery around rapidly evolving frontier technologies, bringing our campus and our region together to lead in the key technology areas of: Quantum Machines, Synthetic intelligence, Green Worlds, Restorative Biotechnologies and the Human-Machine interface.

-At NanoteQ physical scientists and engineers, social and cognitive scientists, business experts, legal analysts and medical professionals can come together to form an understanding of how frontier tech will impact world societies, to demonstrate tech adoption in ways that are safe and beneficial, and to throw open the doors to a commercial promise unparalleled in human history.
+NanoteQ is a large physical laboratory adjacent to Wake Forest University's main campus.
+It is designed to promote collaboration, interdisciplinary study, creating an environment in which frontier innovation thrives.
+At NanoteQ scientists, engineers, business experts, legal analysts and medical professionals can come together in the development of exciting new technologies, to demonstrate safe and beneficial adoption strategies, and to throw open the doors to a commercial promise unparalleled in human history.

-Purpose of NanoteQ...
+The Working Principles of NanoteQ...

-Research of NanoteQ...
+the Research of NanoteQ...

 95 W 32 nd Street Winston Salem NC 27105